Waiviogit/waivio/README.md

-# Waivio 🚀
+# InvestArena 🚀

-Waivio is an Open Source social network and communications platform which extends itself to a variety of rich features and functionality including free digital payments and a marketplace for goods and services.
+InvestArena is an Open Source social network and communications platform which extends itself to a variety of rich features and functionality including free digital payments and a marketplace for goods and services.

 ## Preview